 To the starboard side of the helm are a pair of seats that are configured to face each other.
 Knees will likely come together in this manner so it’s also likely that one person will sit sideways, an equally comfortable position thanks to the side bolsters.
 As with the port seat, a fold-away filler comes up to convert into a lounger.

-centralized instrument pod provides the pilot with excellent sight lines all around from the plush captain’s chair.
-This deluxe seat adjusts both horizontally and vertically.
-It has flip-up arm rests and bolster pad for increased comfort when standing or leaning.
+The helm’s centralized instrument pod provides the pilot with excellent sightlines all around from the plush captain’s chair.
+This Command Elite seat adjusts both horizontally and vertically.
+It has flip-up armrests and a bolster pad for increased comfort when standing or leaning.
 Because the seat can be moved aft, the captain has plenty of room to face aft when a fish is on.

-sleeps five in three compartments, has a dining table, galley and head.
-The galley has a microwave oven, two burner electric glass stove top, ss sink and refrigerator.
-The Corian counter top is attractive, durable, can be used as a cutting board and has a slightly raised fiddle.
+The cabin below sleeps five in three compartments, has a dining table, galley and head.
+The galley has a microwave oven, two-burner electric glass stovetop, stainless-steel sink and refrigerator.
+The Corian countertop is attractive, durable, can be used as a cutting board and has a slightly raised fiddle.

 Options to Consider

 Obviously the most repeated word in this report is the word "standard."
 Nevertheless, boaters being the breed that they are, Grady-White has created some options for even more demanding consumers.
 Here are a few –